Drogba: Former Chelsea star to receive Uefa President’s award | Goal.com

 The award recognizes professional excellence and has been won by legends such as Sir Bobby Charlton, Eusébio, Raymond Kopa, Johan Cruyff, Francesco Totti, David Beckham and Eric Cantona.

-Drogba will be honoured with the award in Geneva during Thursday’s UEFA Champions League draw.
+Drogba will be honoured with the award in Geneva during Thursday’s Champions League draw.